victorhqc/min-vid/docs/metrics.md

 ### Changing the Event Format

 When changing keys in the metrics data object, be sure to
-- update the add-on version
+- update the extension version
 - ping the data team to update the Redshift schema (clone [this](https://bugzilla.mozilla.org/show_bug.cgi?id=1270586) Bugzilla bug)